muaz-khan/WebRTC-Experiment/Pre-recorded-Media-Streaming/README.md

 ## Pre-recorded media streaming / [Demo](https://googledrive.com/host/0B6GWd_dUUTT8RzVSRVU2MlIxcm8/Pre-recorded-Media-Streaming/)

 1. Streaming pre-recorded video (media file)
-2. Currently, using Firebase for streaming chunks of data because MediaSource APIs are only supported on chrome canary which has unreliable RTP (RTCDataChannel) streams.
+2. Currently, using `Firebase` for streaming chunks of data because `MediaSource APIs` are only supported on chrome canary which has unreliable RTP (RTCDataChannel) streams.
-3. Streaming WebM files only (in the moment!)
+3. Streaming `WebM` files only (in the moment!)
-4. WebM file's size must be less than 1000KB; otherwise it will fail.
+4. WebM file's size must be less than `1000KB`; otherwise it will fail.
 It is a bug will be fixed soon.

 ====
 ## It is an early release!

 This experiment is an early release.
 In future, RTCDataChannel APIs will be used to stream pre-recorded media in realtime!

-Media Stream APIs are not made for streaming pre-recorded Medias, though!
+`MediaSource` APIs are not made for streaming pre-recorded medias, though!

-We are waiting "video.captureStream" implementation that is proposed for pre-recorded media streaming, unfortunately still in draft!
+We are waiting `video.captureStream` implementation that is proposed for pre-recorded media streaming, unfortunately still in draft!

 ====
 ## In future, to stream pre-recorded medias